magicbruno/FileBrowser/README.md

 2. Define granted access during  the process of authenticating users.

 Default Acces mode is defined by the IZWebFileManager property **DefaultAccessMode**.

+When user log in you can grant him proper access setting **FileBrowserAccessMode** session property.

 MB FileBrowser offer a typed interface to application session.
 Through class MagicSession defined in MB.FileBrowser you che handle session properties related to MB_FileBrowser.